top of page

 history

-Interfaith's history started on April 10, 1979, when an enormous tornado devastated Wichita Falls and flattened 1/5 of the town.
+Interfaith's history started on April 10, 1979 when an enormous tornado devastated Wichita Falls and flattened 1/5 of the town.
 Thousands of people were homeless and hurting.
-Church World Service, an arm of the National Council of Churches, sent representatives to the city to organize a response from the religious community, and Interfaith Disaster Service (IDS) was the vehicle created to help families unable to finance the rebuilding of their homes.
+Church World Service, an arm of the National Council of Churches, sent representatives to the city to organize a response from the religious community, and Interfaith Disaster Service (IDS) was a vehicle created to help families unable to finance the rebuilding of their homes.
 Congregations of all denominations and different faiths banded together to rebuild homes and lives.
 This was a “first” for our city, as congregations had not previously cooperated for any purpose across denominational and faith lines.

 ratio3x2_1800.jpeg

-IDS funneled money from major religious groups and federal disaster funds to purchase construction materials and feed, house and direct the work of volunteers from across the nation and Canada.
+IDS funneled money from major religious groups and federal disaster funds to purchase construction materials and feed, house, and direct the work of volunteers from across the nation and Canada.
 By October 1981, the work of IDS was finished, but those who had worked side by side through the past one and one-half years did not want this cooperative spirit to die.
 They looked for another avenue by which their efforts could be channeled to improve the lives of Wichitans.
 The decision was made to open an emergency center for families whose lives had been devastated by medical emergencies, loss of employment, or other financial crises.

 RS20468_GettyImages-826211134-scr.jpeg